hibernator11/dcat-catalog/README.md

 Note that only a small portion of datasets per institution has been selected and transformed to DCAT in order to show how to describe the datasets using semantic vocabularies.

 ## Framework to transform the datasets
-This work proposes a framework that works in three steps in order to describe the datasets using the DCAT vocabulary.
+This work proposes a framework that works in three steps (selection, compilation and description) in order to describe the datasets using the DCAT vocabulary.

 <img src="images/fwk-dcat.png" width="60%">